How Play Boosts Communication and Literacy Skills in Children

 Free Play

 Free play is what you would normally associate with traditional outdoor play.
 Playing outdoors is unstructured, and children choose to do so of their own free will.
 Still, the activity promotes imaginative minds and an enthusiasm for discovery amongst children.
-Bob Hughes, a play theorist, has identified as many as 16 play types, from role-playing to exploratory.
-These types of free play develop children physically, socially, cognitively, creatively, and emotionally.
+Each child gets to use their creativity to decide how their play will continue.
+Free play helps children develop physically, socially, cognitively, creatively, and emotionally.

 Guided Play

-From the engagement that guided play engenders, a platform for enhanced discovery is extended.
+Guided play allows for extended discovery.
 This approach to learning helps children learn through adult feedback that’s both sincere and prompt.
 An example of guided play in action might be instructing children to set up a farm, play out the scene, and encourage them to use vocabulary words along the way.

 Different Stages of Play